 - Web Desk

-In a powerful and decisive response to unprovoked aggression along the Pak-Afghan border, Pakistani security forces have launched Operation Ghazb-ul-Haq, delivering a crushing blow to militant elements of the Afghan Taliban regime and reaffirming Pakistan’s unwavering commitment to defending its sovereignty.
+In a powerful and decisive response to unprovoked aggression along the Pak-Afghan border, Pakistani security forces have launched Operation Ghazb-Lil-Haq, delivering a crushing blow to militant elements of the Afghan Taliban regime and reaffirming Pakistan’s unwavering commitment to defending its sovereignty.

 According to security sources, the Afghan Taliban initiated unprovoked firing at multiple locations along the border in Khyber Pakhtunkhwa.
 The hostile action was met with a swift, forceful, and highly coordinated response from Pakistan’s armed forces, who acted with precision and professionalism.